kkrt-labs/kakarot/README.md

 ## Build

-To build the Cairo files:
+To build the CairoZero files:

 ```bash
 make build